Automated Privacy Information Annotation in Large Language Model Interactions: Problem Formulation

 \section{Problem Formulation}

 \textbf{Privacy in LLM Interactions.} We focus on the scenario where the user interacts with LLMs by submitting real-name text queries.
 The LLM service providers are honest-but-curious, which implies that they may attempt to infer privacy information from queries and do not actively launch attacks.
-Different from PII, which refers to data that can identify an individual in an anonymous text, we define privacy information in LLM interactions as the service provider's knowledge about user-related private data or personal details, before and after the user poses a query with real unique identifier.
-The definition of privacy information leakage is consistent with the principle of differential privacy, which considers the difference of the query output with and without each individual data record.
-The privacy information in real-name user dialogues is regarded as the information, if exposed, will harm the personal, social, or professional aspects of the user who poses the query or the user’s related

-people, such as family, friends, or close associates.
-Typical privacy information includes, but is not limited to, preferences, intentions, and opinions.
-We emphasize that the privacy information in LLM interactions should be related to the user who pose the query with direct evidences.
-For example, as shown in Figure \ref{fig:case}, the statement ``Shanghai is also where David works.'' leaks PII about David, but it does not leaks the privacy information about the user, since there is no direct evidence indicating David is related to the user.
+Different from PII, which refers to data that can identify an individual in an anonymous text, we define privacy information in LLM interactions as the service provider's knowledge about user-related private data or personal details, before and after the user poses a query with a real, unique identifier.
+Specifically, the private data in LLM interactions refers to the data that, if exposed, could negatively impact the personal, social, or professional aspects of the current user or the user’s related people, such as family, friends, or close associates.
+This definition of privacy information leakage is consistent with the principle of differential privacy, which considers the difference in the query output with and without each individual data record.
+Typical privacy information includes, but is not limited to, sensitive preferences, intentions, and opinions.
+We also define privacy phrases as portions of user queries that leak privacy information.
+The privacy phrase for the user's first query in Figure \ref{fig:case} is ``traveling'', and the corresponding privacy information is ``The user will go traveling in the next couple of days.''
+We emphasize that the privacy information in LLM interactions should be related to the current user who poses the query with direct evidence.
+For example, as shown in Figure \ref{fig:case}, the statement ``Shanghai is also where David works.'' leaks privacy information about David, but it does not leak the privacy information about the current user, since there is no direct evidence indicating David is related to the user.